Marcin-L-Szczepanski/test-blockchain-js/README.md

 There are 5 elements in a block:
 - index - position of a block in the chain
-- nonce - a numer that is being changed in the process of mining in order to find a valid hash
+- nonce - a number that is being changed in the process of mining in order to find a valid hash
 - data - e.g. details for transactions (how much money was transfered, who was the sender and receiver)
 - timestamp - when the block was created
 - hash - string that contains the hash of the current block